vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 er CX

-mean146

-Essence of Srimad Rahasyatraya Saram

-attainments.
+mean attainments.
 He becomes 'Nirbhaya' or fearless and he discards totally other objects of life and other means of spiritual perfection.
 He becomes overjoyed when he thinks of the supreme object of life that he is going to gain, just as a poor man comes to gain a great wealth without any effort.
 He becomes supremely delighted and will not have any relationship with other deities like the four-faced-Brahma or Rudra and others, who are all 'kshetrajnas' or jivatmans, just like himself.
 It is declared that a person who surrenders unto Supreme Narayana, is not a servant of any other deity.
 "He, who surrenders unto Sriman Narayana, who is the one refuge of all, and who is the one preceptor of all in this universe, is not the servant of either the gods or sages or other entities or human beings or the manes.
 He is not

 indebted to anyone here."